realmagicgreen/magicgreenastro/src/content/posts/plastic-bags.md

 ---
 title: Plastic Bags
-subtitle: "Less than 1 percent of plastic bags goes into a recycle bin."
+subtitle: 'Less than 1 percent of plastic bags goes into a recycle bin.'
 category: know
 pubDate: 2018-05-01
 publish: true